spidermila/mikrotik_update/README.md

 If the ssh authentication fails, the script will prompt for a user and password of an existing user and attempt to create the script user.
 It will also upload an existing public key to the device and associate it to the script user.
-Next time you run the script, it should authenticate with the device and perform the upgrade.

 I recommend to use virtualenv or venv and install the prerequisites there.